microsoft/containers-toolkit/docs/command-reference.md

 #### Install-Containerd

-Downloads Containerd files from [containerd releases](https://github.com/containerd/containerd/releases) and installs it the provided path.
+Downloads Containerd files from [Containerd releases](https://github.com/containerd/containerd/releases) and installs it the provided path.
 Once installation is complete, the downloaded files are deleted to save on disk space.

 Once Containerd is installed and added to the environment path, we can get the path where it is installed using: